osmmf/RideShare-Explorer/README.md

 Welcome to the RideShare-Explorer repository!
 Our app is designed to navigate the future of shared mobility by providing users with a comprehensive platform to explore and utilize various ridesharing services.

 ## Team Members
-- Oussama el mefahi (Backend Developer)
+- Oussama El Meftahi (Backend Developer)
-- El Mehdi benosouda (Frontend Developer)
+- El Mehdi Bensouda (Frontend Developer)

 ## About the App
 RideShare-Explorer is a project aimed at revolutionizing the way people commute and travel using shared mobility services.
 With the increasing popularity of ridesharing, our app offers a streamlined interface for users to discover, compare, and book rides across different providers.